-- NO EMOTIONAL FAREWELLS: Any excitement created before you leave transforms into anxiety for your dog.
+- No Emotional Farewells - Any excitement created before you leave transforms into anxiety for your dog.
 This means do not get your dog worked up with your emotional farewell.
-You should treat your departure exactly like you treat every day activities like laundry, preparing meals or opening the mail.
+You should treat your departure exactly like you treat everyday activities like laundry, preparing meals, or opening the mail.
 The best farewell is done when you get your keys and leave.
-Believe it or not, this type of “good by” is healthier for you dog’s psyche than the “emotional” farewell many dog owners give.
+Believe it or not, this type of “good-bye” is healthier for your dog’s psyche than the “emotional” farewell many dog owners give.

-- DOGGIE DAYCARE: Consider a fun and interactive doggie daycare if you will be leaving for long periods of time during the day.
-A good program should provide a safe and loving environment that emphases exercise and socialization.
+- Doggie Daycare - Consider a fun and interactive doggie daycare if you will be leaving for long periods of time during the day.
+A good program should provide a safe and loving environment that emphasizes exercise and socialization.

-- MEDICATION: If your dog suffers from severe separation anxiety our doctors may suggest a medication that increases serotonin production.
-However, medications is meant to facilitate a behavior modification program NOT replace it.
+- Medication - If your dog suffers from severe separation anxiety our doctors may suggest a medication that increases serotonin production.
+However, medications are meant to facilitate a behavior modification program NOT replace it.

 By providing a little “human” and “pet” behavior modification, hopefully, you can prevent separation anxiety in your companion friend.